irontec/ivozprovider/doc/sphinx/administration_portal/brand/billing/rating_plans.rst

         Should this association apply always or just at given times of the week?

 .. tip:: Weight allows having a general *Destination rate* and concrete the price of
-         an specific destination in another *destination rate* with higher weight (free cell phone calls, for example).
+         a specific destination in another *destination rate* with higher weight (free cell phone calls, for example).

 .. warning:: A rating plan MUST be capable of rating calls 24x7.
 Adding the timings of all destination rates in a rating